-Prior to joining the Zetema Project, Will led projects for six years with Prevention Institute, a think tank focused on the prevention of illness and injury.
+Prior to joining the Zetema Project, Mr. Haar led projects for six years with Prevention Institute, a think tank focused on the prevention of illness and injury.
 His work concentrated upon creating and advancing systems for improving patients’ social determinants of health through enhanced integration between healthcare and public health.
-Will also has experience working in health policy evaluation, program planning, and community organizing.
+Mr. Haar also has experience working in health policy evaluation, program planning, and community organizing.